GRAPHIC-OPEC+ oil quota reform increases Gulf's dominance

 In May, Saudi Arabia, the UAE and Kuwait's share of total OPEC production was over 10% higher than it was 15 years ago at 55%, according to OPEC production figures.
 Nigeria and Angola's total share over the same period has shrunk by over 3% to below 9%.

-For Nigeria, "capacity continues to be restricted by operational and security issues, combined with low investment levels, leading to decline," analysts at consultancy Woodmac said.
+For Nigeria, "capacity continues to be restricted by operational and security issues, combined with low investment levels, leading to decline," analysts at consultancy Wood Mackenzie said.

 New field developments and recent discoveries in Angola will not be enough to stem long term capacity declines, they added.